 How do Plus500 and Alpari differ in terms of minimum deposit?
 What about average spreads and funding options?

 Plus500 requires a minimum deposit of €100, while Alpari requires a minimum deposit of $20.
-From our testing we found Plus500 offers spreads of 0.6 (as of Aug 2018), while Alpari offers spreads of N/A. Plus500 supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for popular funding options, where Alpari supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).
+From our testing we found Plus500 offers spreads of 0.8 (August 2021), while Alpari offers spreads of N/A. Plus500 supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and PayPal (Deposit/Withdraw) for popular funding options, where Alpari supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).

-Which brokers offers more tradeable asset classes, Plus500 or Alpari?
+Which broker offers more tradeable asset classes, Plus500 or Alpari?